CaptainSly/Paper/Readme.md

 * Added Generic ItemTransfer Alert/Dialog
 * Lots and Lots of Prototyping
 * Equipment can be equipped to the player by dragging the item from the list to the correct equipment slot, and they provide a stat boost.
-* Working on implementing a level up, takes in account leveling up repeatedly from a lot of exp gain
+* Implemented a level up screen, takes in account leveling up repeatedly from a lot of exp gain.
+Not balanced what so ever, may have bugs.
+Can allot skill points to skills
 * Fixed Bug Inv01, Implemented Sorting based on the ItemSlot empty value (Thank you Boolean.compare(x,y))
+* Constantly Refractoring random things and renaming files

 BUGS